Learn when a car insurance broker can help you save on car insurance.

 - Put your interests ahead of theirs when there is a conflict of interest

-- Provide you with a Statement of Advice (SoA) documenting the advice they have given you about the insurance policy
+- Documenting the advice they have given you about the insurance policy

 How do I find a good broker?